parallaxinc/Spin-IDE_iOS/SpinIDE/SupportingFiles/ReadMe.txt

 9. The screen follows the cursor in all known situations where it should do so.

+10. There is a preferece to tuen of syntax coloring.
+See the Spin IDE pane in the Settings app.

+11. Pressing return now follows the indentation of the line above.

+12. There is a preference to collapse the file view on the left in landscape view.
+Just as in portrait view, use the disclosure arrow to see the file list.
+See the Spin IDE pane in the Settings app for the preference.

 Other features and fixes needed for a solid release
 ---------------------------------------------------